dkrahmer/MediaTester/README.md

 - MediaTester: the GUI frontend.
 This project is based on WinForms, so it is Windows-only.

 The code is developed in VS2022 and automatically styled with CodeMaid.

+### Debug and Testing

+I suggest to use [HxD](https://mh-nexus.de/en/hxd/), a fast and free hex editor, to alter the test files when you not have a fake media at hand.